Export requirements – mandatory and voluntary

 In order to export your products to the EU market, you need to know what requirements apply and how to meet them.
-We guide you through the requirements relevant to your business.
+We guide you through the mandatory requirements relevant to your business.

 Technical requirements are rules that define the characteristics of a product such as dimension, labelling, packaging, level of quality, conformity assessment procedures etcetera.
 The term can also cover production methods and processes.
 Technical requirements are necessary to protect the public from health and safety risks related to the manufacturing or use of products.

 These requirements are largely harmonised, meaning that when set out in EU legislation, they apply homogeneously across all member states.
 Hence, if your products meet the EU-requirements they are valid all EU countries.

 Examples of harmonised mandatory requirements

 Health control of foodstuffs of non-animal origin